 If you don't have the installation media of CentOS distribution, you need to download the ISO files related to the media you plan to use (e.g., CD or DVD) and then create the installation media by yourself.
-The CentOS Distribution ISO files can be downloaded from http://mirrors.centos.org/ and, if you chosen CD or DVD as your prefered installation medium, you can burn the ISO files using the K3B application to create the installation media you'll use.
-Of course, in order to download the ISO files and create the installation media, you need to have an already installed CentOS workstation where you can realized all the work.
+The CentOS Distribution ISO files can be downloaded from http://mirrors.centos.org/ and, if you chosen CD or DVD as your prefered installation mediam, you can burn the ISO files using the K3B application to create the installation media, you need to have an already installed CentOS workstation where you can realized all the work.